namhyung/uftrace/doc/uftrace-live.md

 -K *DEPTH*, \--kernel-depth=*DEPTH*
 :   Set kernel max function depth separately.
 Implies `--kernel`.

+\--clock=*CLOCK*
+:   Set clock source for timestamp recording.
+    *CLOCK* can be one of 'mono', 'mono_raw', or 'boot'.
+Default is 'mono'.

 \--signal=*TRG*
 :   Set trigger on selected signals rather than functions.
 But there are
     restrictions so only a few of trigger actions are support for signals.